railslove/ebicsbox/docs/heroku.md

 # SENTRY_DSN: https://example.org/sentry/1337
 ```

-or add the heroku plugin
+or add the heroku plugin, which will create a Sentry account for you automatically set `SENTRY_DSN`

 ```bash
 > heroku addons:add --app DESIRED_APP_NAME sentry